Union Political Movement: History

-On 3 June, the MPU proposed the National Unity Party (PUN), one of the few other openly unionist parties of Moldova, to join the movement and propose a single candidate for the 2020 Moldovan presidential election.
+On 3 June, the MPU proposed the National Unity Party (PUN), one of the few other openly unionist parties of Moldova, to join the bloc and propose a single candidate for the 2020 Moldovan presidential election.
 In reply to this, the PUN stated that the proposal would be analyzed and considered and a "reasoned response" would be given when considered appropriate.
 However, Octavian Țîcu, president of the PUN, later said that he would not dialogue with the MPU to realize the proposal.

-On 29 June, the MPU officially adopted a resolution by which Chirtoacă was designed as the party's candidate for the 2020 presidential elections.
-Other Moldovan unionist parties were encouraged again to join the movement.
+On 29 June, the MPU officially adopted a resolution by which Chirtoacă was designed as the bloc's candidate for the 2020 presidential elections.
+Other Moldovan unionist parties were encouraged again to join the bloc.
 A month later, on 29 August, it was announced that the MPU had submitted the necessary documents to the Central Election Commission of Moldova (CEC) to be registered and be able to run in the elections.
 On 5 October, the CEC declared that it had registered both the MPU and the PUN to participate in the presidential elections, setting the number of candidates to eight in total (Chirtoacă for the MPU and Țîcu for the PUN).

-On 7 October, Chirtoacă presented the party's official slogan, Unirea pentru toți! ("[the] Union for everyone!").
+On 7 October, Chirtoacă presented the bloc's official slogan, Unirea pentru toți! ("[the] Union for everyone!").
 Four other secondary slogans were also featured: Cu România în Europa ("With Romania in Europe"), Unirea și punctum ("Union and period"), În Europa prin Unire ("In Europe through the Union") and Europa până la capăt ("Europe to the end").

 During the presidential elections, Chirtoacă only received 16,145 votes (1.2% of the total), finishing last of the eight candidates and receiving fewer votes than the signatures he had submitted for participation.

 On 30 April 2021, the PPDA left the MPU, with Costiuc declaring that he considered the trajectories and objectives of the PPDA and the MPU were not the same.
+On 13 May, the MPU suspended its activity until after the snap parliamentary election that year after disagreements regarding the participation of the bloc and of its member parties in the election.